Pompeo expected to visit Israeli settlement in parting gift

 To express its gratitude, Psagot released a new wine called “Pompeo,” a blend of cabernet sauvignon, syrah and merlot.

-“The U.S. administration’s message is extremely important and strengthens our ongoing fight against the boycott and hypocrisy campaign,” Berg, the CEO of the winery, said at the time.
+“The U.S. administration’s message is extremely important and strengthens our ongoing fight against the boycott and hypocrisy campaign,” Yaakov Berg, the CEO of the winery, said at the time.
 “We will continue this just and moral struggle.”

 A very different struggle is underway in Al-Bireh, where city councilman Traish and other residents plan to protest Pompeo’s visit to the encroaching settlement.